kiefferdy/thesis-fusevault/README.md

 - Activate the virtual environment by running `venv/Scripts/activate`
 - Install dependencies with `pip install -r requirements.txt`
 - Create a `.env` file in the root project folder, then add the `MONGODB_URI` variable
-- Run the FastAPI server with `uvicorn main:app --reload`
+- Run the FastAPI server with `uvicorn app.main:app --reload`
 - Access the server on `http://127.0.0.1:8000/` (default setting)
 - Once finished, run `deactivate` to exit the virtual environment